leto/ramit-briefcase/outline.md

 > I enjoy being the leader of a team of very smart people and solving hard problems.

+### Mentor/Org Admin, Parrot Foundation, GSoC 2011.

+* Organized 8 students and 8 mentors working on a variety of Parrot Virtual Machine projects as well as being a mentor for Robert Kuo who implemented bindings to GMP which can be used by any Parrot language.

 ### Org Admin, The Perl Foundation and Parrot Foundation, Google Code-In 2010

 * Managed roughly a dozen volunteer mentors and dozens of students, who worked on a variety of Parrot Virtual Machine and Perl 5/6 tasks.

 ### Org Admin, The Perl Foundation and Parrot Foundation, GSoC 2010.

 * Managed 10 students and 10 mentors working on a variety of Parrot Virtual Machine and Perl 5/6 tasks.

 ### Mentor/Org Admin, The Perl Foundation and Parrot Foundation, GSoC 2009

 * Mentored Bob Kuo on Math::Primality, a CPAN module implementing advanced primality algorithms.

 * Managed 9 students and 9 mentors on many Parrot/Perl projects.

 ### Co-founder of PDX Hackathon, 2008

-* Local tech event that is attended by 30 or more people, every week.
+* Local tech social event that is attended by many people from PDX tech user groups

 ### Mentor, The Perl Foundation, Google Summer of Code 2008

 * Mentored Thierry Moisan on Math::GSL, a Perl 5 interface to the GNU Scientific Library.
 This is currently one of the few CPAN modules that integrates SWIG into the build process.

 ### Org Admin and mentor, Parrot Foundation, GSoC 2011.

 * Overseeing 8 students and mentors, and mentoring a student to add GMP bindings to Parrot and hence all languages that run on Parrot.

 ### Org Admin, The Perl Foundation and Parrot Foundation, Google Code-In 2010

-* Managed roughly a dozen volunteer mentors and dozens of students.
+* Organized roughly a dozen volunteer mentors and dozens of students.

 ### Co-mentor, RTEMS, GSoC 2010

 * Mentored Bob Kuo on porting Parrot VM to the RTEMS real-time OS.

 # Writing and Publications